Mid Side (M-S) Professional Shotgun Lets You Adjust Stereo Width

 The unique CMS-50 is a 5.4″ compact stereo condenser shotgun that weighs only 4.6oz.
-The mic is especially suited to shoots where tight patterns and premium sound are the goal.
+The mic is especially suited for shoots where tight patterns and premium sound are the goal.
 It can be camera mounted without interfering with even a short lens, yet still provide the quality of audio demanded by today’s professionals.

 Like all Sanken shotguns it is rugged and dependable with a wide range of applications where sound clarity and noise rejection are critical requirements.

 High Quality M-S Stereo Microphone Suitable for Ambient Recording

 The CMS-50’s lightweight, rugged design and unique components assure optimum resistance to humidity and adverse temperature changes.